 Background and Intent: "Faculty" refers to the entire teaching force responsible for educating residents.
 The term "faculty," including "core faculty," does not imply or require an academic appointment.

 - II.B.1.
-At each participating site, there must be a sufficient number of faculty members with competence to instruct and supervise all residents at that location.
-(Core) - II.B.1.a)
+There must be a sufficient number of faculty members with competence to instruct and supervise all residents.
+(Core) - II.B.2.
+Faculty members must: